keithgr/apex-rand-lej/README.md

-# Apex Legends Random Legend Generator!
+# Apex Legends Squad Randomizer
-This web app will allow you, and your friends, to randomly generate a squad to play with and to view the result together.
-View the Glitch project page [here](https://glitch.com/~randlej), or go to the website [here](https://randlej.glitch.me)
+Welcome to the Apex Legends Squad Randomizer.
+This is a project hosted on [Glitch](https://glitch.com/) that enables you to roll random squad compositions for the battle royale game, Apex Legends.
+Join a room with your friends, and you can view the results together, in realtime, no matter where you are located.
+Go to the website [here](https://randlej.glitch.me), or view the project page [here](https://glitch.com/~randlej).

 ## Platform